Travel Friendly Cameras

 Which camera is best for tourism?

-I think the best overall camera for tourism is the Nikon Coolpix P1000.
+I believe the Nikon Coolpix P1000 is the best overall camera for tourism.
 You can read my full review by clicking here.

 My decision is based on build quality, zoom functionality, ease of use, value for money, and after-sales service.

-If the Nikon is a little out of your budget, the mid-priced camera I recommend to document your travel adventures is the Canon PowerShot SX70 HS.
+If the Nikon is a bit out of your budget, I recommend the mid-priced Canon PowerShot SX70 HS as an alternative camera for documenting your travel adventures.
 Click here to read my full review.

 And if you’re on an even tighter budget, consider the Panasonic Lumix FZ80.
 Please read my full review here.